The University campus is a pleasant 20 minute walk from Leeds city station. Just follow the directions below and you'll be with us in no time at all:

 Come out of the station into City square; with the Queens Hotel behind you, walk straight up Park Row.
 Continue up Park Row until the first major junction.
 Cross straight over The Headrow and continue up Cookridge Street.
 At the next set of lights go straight on passing Millennium Square on your left and Leeds City Museum on your right.

 Turn left on to Woodhouse Lane, a busy main road.
-You'll pass Leeds Metropolitan University on your left and our University campus begins in another 50 metres or so, on your left.
+You'll pass Leeds Beckett University on your left and our University campus begins in another 50 metres or so, on your left.
 To reach the Parkinson building, carry on up Woodhouse Lane to the clock tower building.
 You'll be able to look at a map of campus there and plan where to go next.

 Download our walking and cycling map of the surrounding area.

 You can also find directions from walkit.com

 Leeds station connects us with all major UK cities and has a fast and efficient London service.
 For train information and timetables visit the National Rail Enquiries website.